jmsaRuc/adamic_llm/README.md

-# adamic_llm
+# Adamic LLM

-This project was made as part of the study: Is Translation Context All You Need?
+This project was made as part of the study:
+The Cost-Benefit off Translation
 Improving Large Language Models Multilingual Capability with Adamic Prompting